yabinmeng/opscs3restore/README.md

 - A major downside is that it is going to consume extra disk space (and extra disk and network I/O bandwith) in order to complete the whole process.
 For a keyspace with replication factor N (N > 1, normally 3 or above), it causes N times of the backup data to be ingested into he cluster.
 Although over the time, the C* compaction process will address the issue.
 But still, a lot of data has been transmitted over the network and processed in the system.

-# 2. Solution Overview and Usage Description
+# 2. Solution Overview and Introduction

 In many cases, when there is **NO DSE cluster topology change**, a much faster approach (compared with approach we discussed in section 1.1) would be to
 1) Simply copy the backup data to its corresponding DSE node, under the right C* keyspace/table (file system) folder